Eden (Irish musician): 2024–present; Dark, Dark Tour, and DDAARRKK

-Personal life
+Personal life and artistry

+Ng originally became interested in music around the age of 4 to 6 when he initially heard the song “Sandstorm” by Darude on CD.
+He initially started by creating electronic tracks, and a few years later he started singing over these tracks.

+Ng first became popular in major cities around the world before becoming known in his hometown.
+Since 2017, Ng has played a song known as “Joyrider” by Burnt Out, before the start of every concert in order to further connect him to his hometown.

+Ng had an alias known as "The Spab Project".
+Under this alias he would release different sounds that had no real purpose or meaning.
+He never released his dedicated music under this alias, only short clips of music he was experimenting with or found funny on SoundCloud.

+Growing up, Ng was ashamed of his Asian heritage and was always hesitant to embrace his heritage.
+During the COVID-19 pandemic, Ng had much introspective thought and fully embraced his Asian heritage during the Stop Asian Hate movement of 2021.
+This new self-love and the willingness to experiment and blend different styles would come to inspire different tracks for his new album ICYMI.

+Despite his success, he continues to operate on his own, producing, writing, and recording his music completely independently.

+Due to the influence the online world of music has had on Ng, he considers himself to be a "product of the internet."

+Ng's experience with classical music through orchestra and the violin helped his growth as a musician.

-EDEN is a supporter of Liverpool F.C.
+He is a supporter of Liverpool F.C.

 Additional works

 Prior to the release of End Credits, Ng provided uncredited vocals for Mendum's song "Elysium", as well as credited vocals for Crywolf's song "Stomach It".
-The vocals from "woah", a track in The Eden Project's Final Call EP, were sampled in the track "I'll Be Your Reason" by Illenium.
+The vocals from "Woah", a track in The Eden Project's Final Call EP, were sampled in the track "I'll Be Your Reason" by Illenium.
 Following the release of End Credits, Ng provided uncredited vocals on the track "No More" by Pierce Fulton, which was released on 9 November 2015 through Armada Music.
 Ng also provided vocals for Illenium's "Leaving" in 2017.
-In 2018, Ng provided uncredited vocals for Jeremy Zucker's "thinking 2 much".
+In 2018, Ng provided uncredited vocals for Jeremy Zucker's "Thinking 2 Much".

 Ng also performed the song Amnesia, presumably during his last year in secondary school.
 He later stated, during a livestream, that the song would never have a studio version.

 In November 2015, Ng released a cover of Michael Jackson's "Billie Jean" for free download.
 It amassed over 1 million plays on most streaming platforms.